 Electric cooktops are possibly one of the most simple and common choices for cooktop.
 Most models will feature a ceramic glass top with individual burners sectioned out that heat up when you set the dial to the desired temperature.

 When looking at cooktops, you’ll need to think about what features are important to you and how these coincide with your budget.
 Some common features to look out for on modern cooktops are:

-Appliances - November 23rd
+Appliances - March 23rd